AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 Faster Quotes, Claims, and Service

-AI also accelerates the consumer experience.
+AI also dramatically accelerates the consumer experience.
 Automated underwriting can generate a personalized quote in seconds rather than days.
-AI-assisted claims tools use image recognition to assess vehicle damage without requiring a field adjuster, cutting settlement timelines significantly.
-Early AI adopters in the insurance industry have reported cost reductions of 20–40% across claims, onboarding, and back-office operations.
+AI-assisted claims tools use image recognition to assess vehicle damage without requiring a field adjuster, cutting settlement timelines by up to 35–40%.
+Industry-wide, AI chatbots and virtual assistants now handle 42% of customer service interactions, freeing human agents for complex cases.

 Farmers logo